The Horse Gullfaxi and the Sword Gunnfoder: Synopsis

-There was once a king whose queen bore her one son named Sigurd (Sigurður), but she died when the prince was ten years of age.
+There was once a king whose queen bore him one son named Sigurd (Sigurður), but she died when the prince was ten years of age.
 The king grieved his loss for a long time, until one day at the queen's grave (or haugr, a burial mound) he struck friendship with a woman named Ingiborg (Ingibjörg), and some days later the king married her.
 Sigurd became very fond of his stepmother.

 One evening Ingiborg spoke to Sigurd and advised him to accompany the king on his hunt the following day.
 When Sigurd refused, Ingiborg predicted nothing good would come out of his refusal, and hid Sigurd under the bed during the king's absence.
 In a while, a giantess (or tröllkona 'troll-woman' in the original) came to visit, addressing Ingiborg as her sister, pressing to know if Sigurd was home.
 Ingiborg entertained the giantess but persevered in denying Sigurd's presence.
 The process is repeated the following day, with another giantess asking for Sigurd, without success.
 The giantess who arrived the third time too would leave empty-handed, so it seemed, but she cleverly managed to lay a spell, which she said would work on Sigurd if he were within earshot.
 The spell left him horribly disfigured, half scorched and half withered, with an irrepressible longing to seek out the giantess to gain peace of mind.